danomatika/ofxPd/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

-On macOS, you will need to install Xcode from the Mac Developer Tools.
+On macOS, you will need to install Xcode.

-On Linux, you can use the Makefile and/or Codeblocks project files (without the "\_win" suffix).
+On Linux, you can use the Makefile.

 On Windows, Qt Creator/Msys2 are recommended as the libpd sources do not currently build in Visual Studio.
 However, you *can* use a libpd.dll built by MinGW in a Visual Studio project.
 See the "Using ofxPd with Visual Studio" section below.